Ends in

 Question 1

-Your company stores all of its container images on Google Container Registry in a project called td-devops.
+Your company stores all of its container images on Google Artifact Registry in a project called td-devops.
 The development team created a Google Kubernetes Engine (GKE) cluster on a separate project and needs to download container images from the td-devops project.

 1. In the td-devops project, assign the Storage Object Viewer IAM role to the service account used by the GKE nodes.